vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 18: Growth**

-From solo devs to teams and integrations—this chapter shows how to grow adoption and expand reach.
+From solo devs to teams and integrations this chapter shows how to grow adoption and expand reach.

 #### **Chapter 19: Advocacy**